- Tablets: 0.5 mg, 1 mg, 2 mg

 What Is Lorazepam And What Does It Treat?

 Lorazepam is a benzodiazepine.
-It is approved for the treatment of anxiety, status epilepticus (continuous seizures), and as a medication given right before anesthesia.
-However, benzodiazepines are also commonly used to treat difficulty sleeping and alcohol withdrawal.
+It is approved for the treatment of anxiety, insomnia, or sleep difficulty due to anxiety or stress, status epilepticus (continuous seizures), and as a medication given right before anesthesia.
+However, benzodiazepines can also be used to treat alcohol withdrawal.